 Sen. Elizabeth Warren (D-MA) voiced her opposition to the USMCA Thursday, Nov.
 29. “I oppose NAFTA 2.0, and will vote against it in the Senate unless President Trump reopens the agreement and produces a better deal for America’s working families,” said Warren in a speech at American University this week.
 Rep. Bill Pascrell (D-NJ) chimed in with, “It’s going to be a very tough sell.”
 Perhaps Democratic lawmakers are being emboldened by people like Celeste Drake of the AFL-CIO who said, “This deal hasn’t met the mark.”

 Then there is the real reason: Should USMCA sail through Congress, the Dems would be handing Mr. Trump a win.
 And right there you have the essence of the problem.
 Democrats feel they must do everything in their power to obstruct the president from obtaining a legislative victory – large or small.
 So, Democrats can stop their endless virtue signaling because voting no on the USMCA will reveal their true colors.
-It’s all about the political power game for the so-called progressives, American workers be damned.We value your comments!
-Please weigh in on our comment section below.
+It’s all about the political power game for the so-called progressives, American workers be damned.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com